annemadelen/DAT250_expass2/README.md

 dealing with environment issues and debugging problems that where not related to the code itself.
 I would say that the biggest lesson is to make sure all tools and dependencies are set up correctly, and that I should probably do a factory reset of my computer.

+Project Report Expass 3

+I started this project by only focusing on the frontend part and finishing a Poll that worked as intented.
+This went smooth and I had fun designing and learning React.
+When i started to connect my backend and using fetch, some problems occured.
+These problems were issues including missing code in my API or code that I needed to update in my backend part.
+After going back and forth between my frontend and backend, trying to run the app multiple times and fixing bugs, things started to work.

+After this I wanted to implement a simple login, which lead to more going back and forth, changing things in both parts.
+I managed to do this and then moved on to aesthetics and fixing my css file with some help from ChatGPT.
+I want to continue to improve this and learn more about css later.

+One issue that I need to solve is that an error message "invalid password or username" need to pop up if you type wrong when trying to login.

+I also want to make a logout button.